anniezh12/hiring-engineers/answers.md

 ###                Virtualization

 >What is Oracle Virtual Machine?
->Oracle VM is a free and open source solution to run other operating systems in your PC.
+>Oracle VM is a free and open source solution to run other operating systems on your PC.

 >What is virtualization?
 >It is a process of running different Operating Systems on your PC (referred to as a host) while the resulting VM manager can be used to create as many virtual boxes as needed.
 Theses are referred to as guests.